Verification of Identity

 Changes are happening to the conveyancing process.
 Please read this information together with the overview on the Reforms to Conveyancing Process webpage.

-Subscribers who are Representatives – legal practitioners and licensed conveyancers – will be required to verify the identity of a party to a conveyancing transaction they represent, and Subscribers who are financial institutions will be required to verify the identity of the mortgagor.
+Subscribers who are Representatives – legal practitioners and licensed conveyancers – are required to verify the identity of a party to a conveyancing transaction they represent, and Subscribers who are financial institutions are required to verify the identity of the mortgagor.
 By undertaking Verification of Identity (VOI), the risk of identity fraud and registration of fraudulent land transactions is greatly reduced.

 This requirement applies to both paper-based and electronic conveyancing processes by virtue of the Recorder’s Directions and Participation Rules, respectively.